The Free Market Center

-Complex Market Models
+Small Complex Market

 To demonstrate the flow of this influence I have presented a model that shows the complex connections in a simple market.

-the model created in PersonalBrain (see below).
+The presentation (using Prezi) steps through the model created in PersonalBrain (no longer used).
 It should give you a sense of the complexity of even a small market.
 This presentation guides you through the model step by step.
 You should view it first.